webrtc-rs/webrtc/examples/broadcast/README.md

 You can change the listening port using `-port 8011`

 You can `Join the broadcast` as many times as you want.
-The `broadcast` Golang application is relaying all traffic, so your browser only has to upload once.
+The `broadcast` application is relaying all traffic, so your browser only has to upload once.

 Congrats, you have used WebRTC.rs!